StephanieCGs/Stephanie-Castro/README.md

 🎉 Hello world! 🎉
-I’m Stephanie de Castro Gonçalves, and I'm a tech enthusiast who loves to learn about new things.
+I’m Stephanie de Castro Gonçalves, and I'm a brazilian tech enthusiast who loves to learn about new things.
 I'm currently a student of Computer Science.
 - Portfolio: https://stephanie-castro.netlify.app/